matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

   (Consider a very large room where I want to start a call only for the interested ones who want to discuss a side project.
 It would be very annoying if the initiator could not control how and who is going to be informed about that call.)

+- Additionally, it is not as flexible as the proposed separate event.
+  Which allows an external instance (a meeting organizer bot) to just ring all the users which are invited to a meeting without needing to participate in the call with a `m.call.member` event of the call.
 - Push notifications would need to be sent for EVERY `m.call.member` state event update.
 For each joining and leaving user and for each membership update during a call (due to a SFU (single forwarding unit) change, changing devices